Three professionals on a laptop with text "build a coaching and development plan"

 “Chase these three skills through your development plans: creativity, consistency, and discipline,” he says.

-And for Brett, the best way to make sure the reps stick to their development plans is by understanding why the sales process works and not just what they are.
+And for Brett, the best way to make sure the reps stick to their development plans is by understanding both the purpose behind the sales process and the mechanics of how it works.

 Final thoughts